Azure/batch-shipyard/docs/30-batch-shipyard-autoscale.md

 ### Formula-based Autoscaling
 Formula-based autoscaling allows users with expertise in creating autoscale formulas to create their own formula and apply it to a Batch Shipyard pool.
+These formulas should be specified on the `formula` member within the `autoscale` property.

 For more information about how to create your own custom autoscale formula, please visit this